HarryPehkonen/nolint/dev-log/DEVELOPMENT_LOG.md

-# DECISIONS2.md - Second Iteration Decisions
+# Development Log - Issue Resolution Journey (Historical Record)

+**Note**: This document is a historical record of major issues encountered and resolved during development.
+For current architecture and status, see `../ARCHITECTURE.md` and `../README.md`.

-This document captures all the decisions made during the second implementation iteration of the `nolint` tool, including both successful implementations and decisions that were reversed.
+This document captures the complete implementation journey of the `nolint` tool, from initial challenges through to the final production-ready state.
+All major issues have been resolved and the tool is now fully functional.

 ## 1. Interactive Mode with Piped Input